-A.A.-T Political Science for Transfer
+A.A.-T Political Science

-POLITICAL SCIENCE ASSOCIATE OF ARTS FOR TRANSFER
+ASSOCIATE IN ARTS IN POLITICAL SCIENCE FOR TRANSFER

 The Political Science major will provide students with a framework for understanding political theories, institutions, and processes.
 Students develop skills for critically evaluating issues and applying appropriate research methodologies for understanding political behavior.
-Completion of the program should provide students with the analytical tools needed for success in the major at the university level.
-Completing this degree along with the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements to total 60 units with a minimum grade point average (GPA) of 2.0 and a C or better in all classes assigned to the major will satisfy the requirements for transfer into corresponding departments at CSUs.
+Completing the 18-19 units in the major area, along with the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements to total 60 transferable units with a minimum grade point average of 2.0 and a C or better in all classes assigned to the major will satisfy the requirements for transfer into corresponding departments at CSUs.
 Priority admission with junior status to the CSU system will be granted.
 Students completing this degree are exempt from Mendocino College Institutional Requirements.
 Please check with a counselor for more specific transfer information.

-Required Core • Units
+Required Cou rses - Major: Units

 POL 200 American Government and Politics 3

-List A - Plus 3 courses (9-10 units) from the following: Units
+Plus 9-10 add itional units selected from the following: Units

 POL 201 Comparative Politics 3

 POL 202 Ideas and Institutions 3

 POL 203 International Relations 3

 PSY 250 Research Methods for the Social Sciences 3

 OR

 MTH 220 Statistics 4

-List B - 6 unit s from the following (or any course not selected above): Units
+Plus 6 additio nal units selected from the following or any course not used above: Units

 ANT 201 Cultural Anthropology 3

 ECO 200 Principles of Macroeconomics 3

 HST 200 History of Western Civilization I 3

 HST 201 History of Western Civilization II 3

 HST 202 The United States to 1877 3

 HST 203 The United States Since 1865 3

 HST 206 World History Since 1500 3

 HST 221 California History 3

 HST 250 Contemporary America: The People and the Issues 3

 POL 197 Political Science Internship 1 - 8

 POL 204 California Government and Politics 3

 POL 205 Native Americans and Federal Indian Policy 3

 SOC 201 Social Problems 3

 PSY 216 Social Psychology 3

-Total Major Units Total Degree Units 18 - 24 60